© 2020 History in Santa Fe

 Website images courtesy of the Palace of the Governors and La Herencia Photo Archives.

-The scenic three-hour tour of Santa Fe recaps four hundred years of history narrated by Ana Pacheco, the former City Historian of Santa Fe and the author of eight books on New Mexico history, whose family settled in Santa Fe in 1692.
+The 2.15-hour walking tour recaps four hundred years of history narrated by Ana Pacheco.
+Pacheco is the former City Historian of Santa Fe and the author of eight books on New Mexico history.
+Her family settled in Santa Fe in 1692.

 48 Hour Cancellation Required

 Ana Pacheco is the former Santa Fe City Historian and the author of eight books on New Mexico history.
 Pacheco’s family settled in Santa Fe in 1692.